Introduction: NaTaLia Weather Station: Arduino Solar Powered Weather Station Done the Right Way

 The first version, although it worked perfectly (monitoring environment and sending data via radio) had too high power consumption ~ 46mA and drained down the battery in a few weeks.

-All the versions are using the following battery:
+All the versions were using the following battery:

 18650 6000mAh Protected Li-ion Rechargeable Battery Built-in Protection Board